HuiXu-RS/IR-sounder-spectral-gap-filling/README.md

  'Xu et al. - 2019 - GSICS, CrIS spectral gap filling - Part II Sensitive test and validation.pdf'.
 The IASI SW channel gap filling coefficients will be uploaded ASAP.

 Usage:

-The CrIS spectral gap filling coefficients as well as readme and testing code (in IDL) is in CrIS directory.
+The SNPP/JPSS1 CrIS spectral gap filling coefficients as well as readme and testing code (in IDL) is in CrIS directory.

+The FY3D HIRAS spectral gap filling coefficients as well as readme and testing code (in IDL) is in HIRS directory.

+The METOP IASI spectral gap filling coefficients as well as readme and testing code (in IDL) is in HIRS directory.

 Update will be made in the future if it is necessary.
+If you has any suggestions and questions, please let me know,

+HUI XU/UMD
+Assistant Research Scientist
+huixu@umd.edu